shivannis/xandr-docs-public/xandr-docs/articles/monetize/segment-modifier-testing-guidelines.md

 One of the key elements of segment modifier is that the client is responsible for creating the optimization model.
-As a result, Xandr won't have visibility into the exact science behind the model's performance.
-Additionally, due to restrictions in our user database, neither will
-Xandr have visibility into the individual values behind each user.
+As a result, Microsoft Advertising won't have visibility into the exact science behind the model's performance.
+Additionally, due to restrictions in our user database, neither will Microsoft Advertising have visibility into the individual values behind each user.
 Therefore, the client must accept the bulk of the test analysis.
 This includes recurring, daily analytics of segment modifier performance; since the client created the model, the client should be able to analyze it.

-Xandr can measure lift on a high level or guide performance testing best practices.
+Microsoft Advertising can measure lift on a high level or guide performance testing best practices.

 ## Testing best practices